Addressing Yourself First: How To Not Be Needy

 Finding Your Best You

-When you are having a day or moment where you are irritable or easily annoyed, it can sometimes be hard to recognize what is causing it.
-It can feel like you're upset at your boss, a family member, or your significant other, when there are actually deeper issues at the root.
-Perhaps one of those people has gently told you that you're being "too needy" when you ask for affirmation, time, or help.
-This can be extremely difficult to hear, but when it's true, addressing your own needs can have an amazingly positive effect on your life.
+When you are feeling anxious or fearful, it can be hard to recognize what is causing these emotions.
+It can feel like you're worried about losing an important relationship—perhaps with a close friend or significant other—when there are actually deeper issues at root.
+Has someone ever told you that you're being "too needy" when you ask for affirmation, time, or help?
+This can be difficult to hear, but in fact, addressing your own needs can have an amazingly positive effect on your life.

 Where does neediness come from?

-"Neediness", which we usually think of as excessive clinginess in a relationship, is often driven by anxiety.
-Even when neediness doesn't manifest itself as the fear that our partner will leave us, it is generally fuelled by the fear of other unmet needs.
+"Neediness," which we usually think of as excessive clinginess in a relationship, is often driven by anxiety.
+Even when neediness doesn't manifest as the fear that our partner will leave us, it is generally fueled by the fear of other unmet needs.
 Addressing our own neediness requires coming to terms with this anxiety.

 Fear of losing our relationships

-Sometimes the most loving relationships are not immune to the clinginess borne from a fear of losing that person.
-We may even know that our anxiety is not rational - and that clinginess can play a part in driving our partner away - but not be able to stop the behavior.
+Even the most loving relationships are not immune to clinginess, which can be born from the fear of losing one’s partner.
+We may even know that our anxiety is not rational—and that clinginess may push our partner away—but find ourselves unable to stop the behavior.

-In these situations, it can help to ask yourself why you're worried about losing this person or relationship.
-You can dig down a little deeper and ask yourself what it would say about you if you lost this thing.
+In these situations, you might try asking yourself why you're worried about losing this person or relationship.
+Dig deep and consider what it would mean if that loss occurred.
 Would it confirm a sense of your own unworthiness?
 Are you fighting off the feeling that you will never be loved like other people?
-If these kinds of anxieties are at the root of your needy actions, it can be helpful to talk to a therapist to help you unwind these anxieties.
+If anxiety is at the root of your needy actions, it can help to talk to a therapist with whom you can process your worries.

 Oversensitivity to change

-Anxiety disorders are fairly common, and can dramatically impact the way that our brain processes signals of change, or potential danger.
-In a relationship, this can mean that normal shifts in behavior can trigger outsized anxiety.
+Anxiety disorders are fairly common and can dramatically impact the way our brains process potential danger or signals of change.
+In a relationship, this means that normal shifts in behavior can trigger outsized anxiety.

-Most longer-term relationships need to go through an adjustment period where a certain "honeymoon" intensity is replaced by a deeper, stronger bond that can sustain the relationship through time.
-If there is an anxiety disorder present, we can interpret any changes at this time as distance or drift in our relationship.
-Other normal features of a relationship, like our significant other spending time with other friends, being involved with other activities, or occasionally not being able to respond to contact immediately, can also trigger an anxiety response that leaves us desperate for reassurance.
+Most long-term relationships go through an adjustment period where a certain "honeymoon" intensity is replaced by a deeper, stronger bond that can sustain the relationship through time.
+Those with anxiety disorders can interpret any changes at this time as distance or drift in the relationship.
+Other normal features of a relationship, like a significant other spending time with other friends, being involved with other activities, or not being able to respond immediately to a text, can also trigger an anxiety response that leaves us desperate for reassurance.

-Relationships that really matter to us can bring old hurts and unmet needs to the surface.
-We wouldn't expect anyone in a casual relationship to affirm our talents in a way that our parents never did, but that need might surprise us as a relationship grows closer.
-If we look back through our lives and find a pattern of never quite measuring up, it can cause a lot of anxiety about being the person that our significant other wants us to be.
-Our attachment to our parents predicts a lot about our romantic and significant relationships as adults.
+Important relationships can bring old hurts and unmet needs to the surface.
+We wouldn't expect a partner in a casual relationship to affirm our worth in a way that our parents never did, but that need might surprise us as a relationship grows closer.
+If we look back through our lives and find a belief that we never quite measured up, it can cause anxiety about not being the person our significant other wants us to be.
+Our attachment to our parents predicts a lot about our romantic and other significant relationships as adults.

 Is there any hope?

 Being "needy" is not a hopeless cause.
-As with most other effects of anxiety, you can address your neediness by calming the anxiety at the root of it.
-Fortunately, there are some common sense things that you can do to help ease your anxiety.
-Many people also benefit from professional help to find the roots of their anxiety and learn to cope with it.
-While you may feel as if you need to learn how to not be needy, in actuality, you need to show yourself the care and love that you deserve.
+As with most other symptoms of anxiety, you can address your neediness by calming what lies at the root of it.
+Fortunately, there are some common sense ways to ease your anxiety.
+Many people also benefit from professional help to learn to cope with their anxiety.
+While you may feel as if you should learn how to not be needy, in actuality, you need to show yourself the care and love you deserve.

 How to address neediness

 You can address neediness in a relationship in two different ways.
-First, there are things that you can do to cope with your anxiety and work on filling needs that aren't appropriate for your relationship.
-Second, there are practical steps that you can take to remove the pressure of your anxiety from your significant other while you're working on yourself.
+First, there are things you can do to cope with your anxiety and fill needs that can’t be met by your relationship.
+Second, there are practical steps you can take to remove the pressure of your anxiety from your significant other while you're working on yourself.

 Be good to your body

-One of the best things that you can do to reduce symptoms of anxiety is taken care of your body.
-Make sure that you're eating in a way that helps you feel good physically.
-For some people, eating a solid breakfast with protein helps to soothe anxiety.
-Other people prefer to nibble in the morning and eat closer to lunch.
-Pay attention to how food makes your body feel, and eat the things that help keep your energy up and your blood sugar stable.
+One of the best things that you can do to reduce symptoms of anxiety is take care of your body.
+Make sure you're eating in a way that helps you feel good physically.
+For some people, eating a solid breakfast with protein helps soothe anxiety.
+Others prefer to nibble in the morning and eat a larger lunch.
+Pay attention to how food makes your body feel, and eat the things that keep your energy up and your blood sugar stable.

 Anxiety is closely associated with stress.
-If there are situations in your life driving your stress level to intolerable heights, do what you can to remove them.
-This can be as simple as blocking off a few minutes every day to unwind, or as big as looking for a new job.
-While not every difficult relationship is toxic, if a relationship with a friend or family member is causing a lot of stress, it may be time to rethink how much time and energy you're investing in it.
-Cutting toxic people out of your life is important but can be difficult, often being a step that many people can't follow through with.
-Sometimes those closest to us or those we have deep emotional ties with can be those that can hurt us the deepest.
+If situations in your life are driving your stress level to unhealthy heights, do what you can to improve them.
+This can involve as little as blocking off a few minutes every day to unwind or as much as looking for a new job.
+And while not every difficult relationship is toxic, if a relationship with a friend or family member is causing a lot of stress, it may be time to rethink how much time and energy you're investing in it.
+Cutting toxic people out of your life can be difficult, but it is important.
+Sometimes those closest to us or with whom we have the strongest emotional ties are those who can hurt us most deeply.

-Other causes of stress can be voluntary work obligations, social obligations, and pressure to "keep up" with other people.
-You don't need - or want - to remove all sources of stress, but reducing your stress load to a manageable level can help alleviate a lot of anxiety.
+Other causes of stress can be work obligations, social obligations, and pressure to "keep up" with other people.
+You don't need—or want—to remove all sources of stress, but reducing your stress load to a manageable level can help alleviate a lot of anxiety.

-Being angry at someone in your life, even someone that you love can often be a result of the various circumstances in your life.
-Whether it be a busy week and you're feeling emotionally drained, or work has piled up and you haven't slept great in a while, it's important to take a step back and realize that you aren't truly angry at them, but at the stress that they are bringing, directly or indirectly, into your life.
+Being angry at someone in your life, even someone you love, can have less to do with them than with other stressors in your life.
+Whether it’s been a chaotic week with your family and you're feeling emotionally drained, or work has piled up and you haven't slept well in a while, it's important to take a step back and realize that you aren't truly angry at your loved one but rather at the stress they are bringing, directly or indirectly, into your life.

 Recognize Your Cues